-On February 19, 1942, shortly after the bombing of Pearl Harbor by Japanese forces, President Franklin D. Roosevelt signed Executive Order 9066 with the intention of preventing espionage on American shores.
+On February 19, 1942, shortly after the bombing of Pearl Harbor by Japanese forces, President Roosevelt signed Executive Order 9066 with the stated intention of preventing espionage on American shores.

 Military zones were created in California, Washington and Oregon—states with a large population of Japanese Americans.
 Then Roosevelt’s executive order forcibly removed Americans of Japanese ancestry from their homes.
 Executive Order 9066 affected the lives about 120,000 people—the majority of whom were American citizens.

-Canada soon followed suit, relocating 21,000 of its Japanese residents from its west coast.
-Mexico enacted its own version, and eventually 2,264 more people of Japanese descent were removed from Peru, Brazil, Chile and Argentina to the United States.
+Canada soon followed suit, forcibly removing 21,000 of its residents of Japanese descent from its west coast.
+Mexico enacted its own version, and eventually 2,264 more people of Japanese descent were forcibly removed from Peru, Brazil, Chile and Argentina to the United States.

 Weeks before the order, the Navy removed citizens of Japanese descent from Terminal Island near the Port of Los Angeles.

-On December 7, 1941, just hours after the bombing of Pearl Harbor, the FBI rounded-up 1,291 Japanese community and religious leaders, arresting them without evidence and freezing their assets.
+On December 7, 1941, just hours after the bombing of Pearl Harbor, the FBI rounded-up 1,291 Japanese American community and religious leaders, arresting them without evidence and freezing their assets.

-Concurrently, the FBI searched the private homes of thousands of Japanese residents on the West Coast, seizing items considered contraband.
+Concurrently, the FBI searched the private homes of thousands of Japanese American residents on the West Coast, seizing items considered contraband.

 One-third of Hawaii’s population was of Japanese descent.
 In a panic, some politicians called for their mass incarceration.
 Japanese-owned fishing boats were impounded.

-Some Japanese residents were arrested and 1,500 people—one percent of the Japanese population in Hawaii—were sent to camps on the U.S. mainland.
+Some Japanese American residents were arrested and 1,500 people—one percent of the Japanese population in Hawaii—were sent to prison camps on the U.S. mainland.

 Lt.
 General John L. DeWitt, leader of the Western Defense Command, believed that the civilian population needed to be taken control of to prevent a repeat of Pearl Harbor.

 DeWitt suggested the creation of the military zones and Japanese detainment to Secretary of War Henry Stimson and Attorney General Francis Biddle.
 His original plan included Italians and Germans, though the idea of rounding-up Americans of European descent was not as popular.

 At Congressional hearings in February 1942, a majority of the testimonies, including those from California Governor Culbert L. Olson and State Attorney General Earl Warren, declared that all Japanese should be removed.